hansemannn/titanium_with_atom/README.md

 ## Installing Appcelerator Titanium

-The current 'general availability' version of the SDK is 4.1.0GA
+The current free 'general availability' version of the SDK is 4.1.0.GA

 At first we need to setup Titanium:
 * command line tools (CLI) to compile the apps